awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/cloudformation-delete.md

-# Deleting an AWS CloudFormation Stack by Using the AWS Toolkit for JetBrains<a name="cloudformation-delete"></a>
+# Deleting an AWS CloudFormation stack by using the AWS Toolkit for JetBrains<a name="cloudformation-delete"></a>

 1. [Open AWS Explorer](key-tasks.md#key-tasks-open-explorer), if it isn't already open\.
 If you need to [switch to a different AWS Region](key-tasks.md#key-tasks-switch-region) that contains the stack, do that now\.